zoxpx/pxdocs/content/portworx-install-with-kubernetes/autopilot/use-cases/autogrow-pool.md

 Portworx is aware of the following known issues:

 * When an autopilot pod restarts, it does not save previous state of resizing pools.
 This causes autopilot to trigger resize operations again for the same pools.
-* If Portworx or Portworx storage nodes restart while pool resize operations are underway, affected nodes will mark resize as done, and Autopilot will trigger another resize operation in the queue.